-Mr. Hall has led investigations in Europe, Asia and Africa and has worked as the forensic technology expert for matters involving alleged cartel activity, anti-trust/competition violations, anti-money laundering, intellectual property theft, fraud, misuse of computers and network intrusions.
+Mr. Hall has led investigations in Europe, Asia and Africa and has worked as the forensic technology expert for matters involving alleged cartel activity, anti-trust/competition violations, anti-money laundering, intellectual property theft, fraud, misuse of computers, and network breaches.